Ghade15/titanLDA/README.md

 This project implements a Linear Discriminant Analysis (LDA) model for dimensionality reduction and classification.
 The model projects high-dimensional data into a lower-dimensional space, maximizing the distance between classes.
 It is particularly useful for visualizing data with a reduced number of features.

+### The program execution steps is shown in final_LDA.ipynb notebook

 ### When to Use the Model

 - **Classification Tasks**: Suitable for classifying data into different classes.